tmatic-trading/crypto-platform/README.md

 The immediate plans include:

-1. Connecting the Deribit exchange.
-2. Creating a convenient menu for selecting instruments and a settings menu instead of manually editing files like .env and .env.Bitmex.
+1. Creating a convenient menu for selecting instruments and a settings menu instead of manually editing files like .env and .env.Bitmex.
-3. Stable release.
+2. Stable release.